Do People Live On Catalina Island?

 When moving here, respect all wildlife by keeping safe distances and knowing proper precautions.
 Being aware and proactively cautious living alongside Catalina Island conservancy animals, especially around bison during hikes, helps ensure positive human-animal cohabitation.

 Additionally, no colleges or universities operate on the island itself.
-Students needing to attend campus must commute from Catalina via helicopter or ferry or else enroll in remote learning programs.
+Students needing to attend campus must commute from Catalina via helicopter or ferry or enroll in remote learning programs.
 These constraints around further education should factor into family relocation decisions.

 Celebrities That Live On Catalina Island